-for the GS + EP setting, we notice that out of the 36 false positives propagated from the connective classifier, 30 of them are classified as SS; for the Auto + EP setting, there are 46 out of 52 classified as SS.
+F_1 shows that the performance degradation is mostly due to the SS class (Arg1 and Arg2 in SS): the drops for SS are 5.36 percent and 3.35 percent, compared with 1.07 percent and 0.68 percent for PS.
+When we look into the contingency table for the GS + EP setting, we note that out of the thirty-six false positives propagated from the connective classifier, thirty of them are classified as SS; for the Auto + EP setting, there are forty-six out of fifty-two classified as SS.
 This shows that the difference in the performance drops for SS and PS is largely due to error propagation from the connective classifier, and not to the classes themselves.
-Although not strictly comparable, these results are consistent with the results in (Prasad et al. 2010), which reported an accuracy of 93% on classifying discourse adverbials into intra- and inter-sentential.
-Three feature classes were used in (Prasad et al. 2010): connective head, connective position, and syntactic path from the connective to the root of the sentence.
+Although not strictly comparable, these results are consistent with the results in Prasad et al. (2010), which reported an accuracy of 93 percent on classifying discourse adverbials into intra- and inter-sentential.
+Three feature classes were used in Prasad et al. (2010): connective head, connective position, and syntactic path from the connective to the root of the sentence.

 We next evaluate the performance of the argument extractor.
 Table 4 illustrates the results of identifying the Arg1 and Arg2 subtree nodes for the SS case for the three connective categories.
-The last column shows the Arg1&Arg2 F_1 which requires both Arg1 and Arg2 nodes to be identified correctly.
+The last column shows the Arg1 & Arg2 F_1 which requires both Arg1 and Arg2 nodes to be identified correctly.
 We only show the results for the GS + no EP setting.
-As expected, Arg1 and Arg2 nodes for subordinating connectives are the easiest ones to identify and give a high Arg2 F_1 of 97.93% and a Arg1&Arg2 level F_1 of 86.98%.
+As expected, Arg1 and Arg2 nodes for subordinating connectives are the easiest ones to identify and give a high Arg2 F_1 of 97.93 percent and a Arg1 & Arg2 Level F_1 of 86.98 percent.
 We note that the Arg1 F_1 and Arg2 F_1 for coordinating connectives are the same, which is unexpected, as we expect Arg2 nodes to be easier to classify since Arg2 and the connective are syntactically associated.
-Error analysis shows that Arg2 spans for coordinating connectives tend to include extra text that causes the Arg2 nodes to move lower down in the parse tree.
+Error analysis shows that the Arg2 spans for coordinating connectives tend to include extra text that causes the Arg2 nodes to move lower down in the parse tree.
+For example, "... and Mr. Simpson said he resigned in 1988" contains the extra span "Mr. Simpson said" which causes the Arg2 node (which covers "he resigned in 1988") moving two levels down the tree.
+The system erroneously labels "Mr. Simpson ...
+1988" as Arg2.